-<computer_name> is the name of the remote database server where you want to install the HPC database.
+<computer_name> is the name of the remote database server or Azure SQL server where you want to install the HPC database.

-<instance_name> is the name of the instance of SQL Server that you configured for the HPC database, or the default SQL server instance if not specified.
+<instance_name> is the name of the instance of remote SQL Server that you configured for the HPC database, or the default SQL server instance if not specified.

 <database_name> is the name of the database that you created in the instance.